intel/device-modeling-language/doc/1.4/language.md

 to correspond to a bit range of the containing register.

 The value of a field is stored in the corresponding bits of the containing register's storage.
-The easiest way to access the value of a register or field is to use the `get` and `set` methods.
+The easiest way to access the value of a field is to use the `val` parameter, which expands to a [bit slice expression](#bit-slicing-expressions) over the containing register's storage.

 The read and write behaviour of registers and fields is in most cases controlled by instantiating *templates*.
 There are three